 FA contract: Carlos Beltrán, OF (7/$119M, 2005)

+Lindor's extension came before he'd even played a game in a Mets uniform, after a January 2021 trade from Cleveland to New York.
+The extension, which kicks in during the 2022 season -- meaning Lindor will be in Flushing for 11 years -- is the third-largest contract by total value in baseball history.
 Beltrán’s Mets tenure was the most productive of his career by certain measures -- his 149 homers and .500 slugging percentage were each his highest with any team.
 The Mets traded him to the Giants in July 2011, the final year of his deal, for Zack Wheeler.
-When Wright signed his extension in December 2012, he was coming off the second-best season of his career by WAR and entering his age-30 season.
-Ultimately, he had to stop playing due to injury after the 2018 season.

 FA contract: Stephen Strasburg, RHP (7/$245M, 2020)